Share this page:

 Our vision: At OWP, we envision a world where all people receive the best level of medical and pharmaceutical care regardless of who they are or where they live.
 Our mission: OWP Pharmaceuticals delivers quality medications that are replicable and fairly priced.
 Our strategic focus is to support providers and patients in the US with beneficial products and to use the profits to provide resources for those living with neurological disorders in under-resourced areas of the world.
-We do this by partnering with the ROW Foundation to improve the diagnosis and treatment available to these under-resourced patients and their families.
+We do this by partnering with ROW Global to improve the diagnosis and treatment available to these under-resourced patients and their families.
 This relationship enables us to better serve the entire world.
 Thus, our motto: One World.
 One Standard.

 How did OWP Pharmaceuticals get started?

 OWP Pharmaceuticals was started in 2014 to help alleviate some of the medical and pharmaceutical injustices that exist between people in low- and middle-income countries and wealthier, more economically developed countries.
 A small group of individuals with significant pharmaceutical and financial experience came together to discuss creative ways to address this issue.
 From those discussions was conceived a partnership between a for-profit pharmaceutical company and a nonprofit charitable foundation.
-This unique, cooperative model became the basis for our social enterprise―OWP Pharmaceuticals and the ROW Foundation.
+This unique, cooperative model became the basis for our social enterprise―OWP Pharmaceuticals and ROW Global.

 What makes OWP Pharmaceuticals different from conventional pharmaceutical companies?

 The business model for OWP Pharmaceuticals is very different from conventional pharmaceutical company models.
 The unique combination of a “for profit” company and “not-for-profit” foundation working together is not designed to solely maximize profits or to be sold to a larger pharmaceutical company or to culminate in a traditional “exit”.
-It is built to optimize the treatment of epilepsy and other neurological disorders globally through profits generated by OWP, which are used by the ROW Foundation for humanitarian purposes.
+It is built to optimize the treatment of epilepsy and other neurological disorders globally through profits generated by OWP, which are used by ROW Global for humanitarian purposes.

 Nearly 80% of people with epilepsy live in under-developed regions, with about 75% of them not having access to epilepsy diagnosis and/or treatment.
 The medical knowledge and medicines already exist to bring hope and a brighter future to millions.
 Addressing this disparity and injustice through our strategic partnership and intentional action is why we exist.
 We hope to significantly lift the human potential for the people we impact through the execution of our mission.